wultra/powerauth-server/docs/Configuring-SOAP-Client-for-Spring.md

 ### PowerAuth Protocol Compatibility

-Since PowerAuth server version `0.21.0` there are two versions of client methods available:
+The SOAP client supports two versions of PowerAuth protocol:
-- version `3.0`: default version of client with methods compatible with version `2.1` and `3.0` of PowerAuth protocol
+- The version `3.0` methods are available as default implementation directly on the client class.
-- version `2.1`: old version of client with methods compatible only with version `2.1` of PowerAuth protocol, the client methods are accessible using the `v2()` method in client API.
+- You can access the version `2.1` specific methods using the `v2()` method in the client.
+This method will be deprecated in a future release.

 You can access the WSDL files in following URLs:
 - version `3.0`: http://localhost:8080/powerauth-java-server/soap/service-v3.wsdl